am-codez/Obsidian-2024/publish/CPSC 110.md

 	- Itemization and Enumeration:
 		- Itemization:
 			- Used to reference $\geq{2}$ subclasses (e.g. , at least one of which is NOT a distinct data item
+			- Use cond statement for each data type
 			- E.g. 0-100, 120-150, and "H", "P"
 			- If given subtype is the last category listed, we don't need a guard
 				- Not necessary though